Scarabol/rock-raiders-web/README.md

 ### v0.8.0 - Late game features

-- Tooltip should be shown above cursor, if close to screen border
 - Start random level picks only unlocked and prefers unranked levels, never picks tuts
 - Replace all right click features with tap or left click like in original